slevithan/regex/README.md

   - No unreadable escaped backslashes `\\\\` since it's a raw string template tag.
 - **Extended regex syntax**.
   - Atomic groups and possessive quantifiers can dramatically improve performance and prevent ReDoS.
-  - Subroutines and subroutine definition groups enable powerful composition, improving readability and maintainability.
+  - Subroutines and definition groups enable powerful composition, improving readability and maintainability.
   - Recursive matching is enabled by a plugin.
 - **Context-aware and safe interpolation** of regexes, strings, and partial patterns.
   - Interpolated strings have their special characters escaped.